dtolnay/anyhow/README.md

   }
   ```

-- If using Rust ≥ 1.65 or `features = ["backtrace"]`, a backtrace is captured
+- If using Rust &ge; 1.65, a backtrace is captured and printed with the error if
-  and printed with the error if the underlying error type does not already
+  the underlying error type does not already provide its own.
+In order to see
-  provide its own.
-In order to see backtraces, they must be enabled through the
+  backtraces, they must be enabled through the environment variables described
-  environment variables described in [`std::backtrace`]:
+  in [`std::backtrace`]:

   - If you want panics and errors to both have backtraces, set
     `RUST_BACKTRACE=1`;